d33pfr13d/StreamerCommandCenter/README.md

-# MixerCommandCenter
+# StreamerCommandCenter
-Utility Application for every day needs of a Mixer Streamer
+Utility Application for every day needs of a Streamer

 ## Features
-Nothing yet, but a lot to come.
+- Go Live Tweet
+- Launch videoclip in vlc

+MORE TO COME

 ## Build
 Run Maven build on commandline: mvn clean package -DskipTests

-This creates MixerCommandCenter.jar in dist folder.
+This creates StreamerCommandCenter.jar in dist folder.

 ## Run
 Double click on jar or:
-java -jar dist/MixerCommandCenter.jar
+java -jar dist/StreamerCommandCenter.jar

 It expects the mcc.properties right next to it or in src/main/resources

+You can create mcc.properties.dev and mcc.properties.secret files for custom property values.